Mind and Body Works, 15 Wicklow Street, 3rd Floor, Dublin 2.

 Starting this process can seem frightening.
-It calls on a certain courage in us, something that is difficult when we are frightened.
-It also calls on us to risk that another person might be able to help us.
-This can be difficult if our past carries relationships where trust was broken.
+It calls on a certain courage in us, something that can be difficult if our past carries relationships where trust was broken.

 In psychotherapy / counselling a safe, contained space is offered and we are free to explore these exact issues - why is it difficult for me to trust?
 Why am I frightened?
 How does this affect my life?
 What does it stop me doing?

 Through the therapeutic dialogue we develop courage and are encouraged, trust comes slowly and naturally and we begin to see and understand how we are.
-This brings real and lasting change from within and then our life on the outside changes with it.
+This brings real and lasting change from within and then, and only then, our life on the outside changes.

 When a tree is damaged it is clear where the trauma happened.
 The tree changes its direction of growth and a large knot forms around the wound, distorting and hampering the growth of the tree.
-Similarly, if we go through a troubling phase or relationships in our lives we can lose direction or become 'frozen', or stuck.
-We can't move beyond the 'knot' as we are still living the aftermath of it and it can be too overwhelming to process.
-This leads to a depressed state.
-We literally press it down.
-Depression is not something we are but something we do.
-And anything that makes us come close to what we cannot process makes us very anxious.
-So we avoid it and develop what can be a debilitating rigidity in our lives, cutting off any part of life that might trigger what we need to process.
-We cut off ourselves and others and in the end we pay a high price.
-This depression, anxiety and rigidity is the 'knot' and stops us growing or makes us grow in an unnatural and unsatisfying way.
+Similarly, if we go through a troubling phase or relationships in our lives we can lose direction or become stuck.
+We can't move beyond the 'knot' as it can be too overwhelming to process.

 I am trained to listen, to hear the 'knot' and how it protects itself.
-In the relationality of the therapeutic space, we slowly negotiate the 'knot' and its various strands.
-It doesn't break apart violently, we gently disentangle it strand by strand.
+In the relationality of the therapeutic space, we gently disentangle it strand by strand.
 As we understand the strands, the 'knot' dissolves and the ‘tree’ of our life is free to grow more naturally and fully.
-Our inner ‘rings’ become integrated or whole and a fluidity replaces the rigidity.
-We re-access the deeper aspects of ourselves - instinct, intuition and the natural 'orienting response' in us.
-This inner change brings the external changes we have always wanted.
-We embody our potential - the point of life.
+Our inner ‘rings’ become integrated and a fluidity replaces the rigidity.
+We re-access the deeper aspects of ourselves – our inner compass.
+This inner change brings the required external changes and we embody our potential.